Yamen9418/Yamen9418/README.md

 - 👋 Hi, I’m @Yamen9418
 - 👀 I’m interested in programming, AI and developing.
 - 🌱 I’m currently reading my MSc in Computer Engineering.
+- 🌱 I’m currently working on research on how to test Machine Learning systems.
 - 💞️ I’m looking to collaborate on fun projects.
 - 📫 How to reach me: www.linkedin.com/in/yamen-albdeiwi-442336179